pravesh2892/tax-calculator/README.md

 -Click the submit button to calculate the overall income and display the result.
 -If any input is invalid, error messages will be shown to guide the user on how to correct the inputs.

+# Installation
+To run your application locally, follow these steps:

+Download the Code: Download the HTML, CSS, and JavaScript files to your local machine.
+Open HTML File: Open the HTML file in your preferred web browser.
+You can do this by double-clicking the HTML file or right-clicking and selecting "Open with" and choosing your web browser.
+Ensure Internet Connection: Since your application uses Bootstrap icons via CDN links, ensure that you have an internet connection while running the application locally.
+If you don't have an internet connection, the icons may not be visible.
+Interact with the Application: Once the HTML file is opened in your web browser, you can interact with the tax calculator just like you would on a live website.
+Input values, click the submit button, and verify that the calculations and error messages work as expected.